aevans1/mult_grad_population_calibration/README.md

 ## Overview
-This repo is for method development on using the `multiplicative gradient` algorithm (name from [Renbo Zhao's work](https://arxiv.org/abs/2109.05601)) for estimating mixture model proportions, most directly as implemented in [this paper](https://www.biorxiv.org/content/10.1101/2025.03.27.644168v1) and forthcoming work by the authors (stay tuned!), for estimating properties of conformations in heterogenous cryo-EM datasets.
+This repo is for method development on the Multiplicative Gradient for Population Calibration (MGPC) framework for estimating mixture proportions, most directly as implemented in [this paper](https://www.biorxiv.org/content/10.1101/2025.03.27.644168v1) and forthcoming (stay tuned!), for calibrating conformational probabilities in heterogenous cryo-EM datasets.
+We refer to this as a **calibration** procedure as opposed to estimation, because we assume that a lot of hard work has already been done - estimating conformations and computing likelihood matrices - which we update to better fit data but without overfitting.

-This repo will contain much more explanation of the methods and diagnostics, so **stay tuned for updates**!
+This repo will contain much more explanation of the methods and diagnostics, so stay tuned for updates!

 For now, the best explanation for our intended context is in the supplementary material of [this paper](https://www.biorxiv.org/content/10.1101/2025.03.27.644168v1), section 2.1 for ensemble reweighting.

 ### Related Work
-This optimization method is equivalent to the expectation maximization algorithm on just mixture weights for a mixture model, where the parameters in the mixtures are kept fixed.
+The baseline optimization method in MGPC is equivalent to the expectation maximization algorithm on just mixture weights for a mixture model, where the parameters in the mixtures are kept fixed.
 It is not a new technique, there is much historical context mentioned in the papers above.
 However, reframing the problem can be extremely helpful, as it is easier to analyze than expectation maximization in general.
-More in this in the **stay tuned**
+Further, our framework allows for various regularization and cross-validation strategies tailored to noisy datasets such as cryo-EM.
+There will be future updates that expound on this.

 ## Trying the code
 For now, it's easiest to run